 Step 2: Check NCARB’s Systems Requirements

 - Computer: Laptop or desktop computer in a single monitor configuration.
 Tablets and touchscreen monitors are not acceptable.
 Tablet/laptop hybrids must be configured in laptop mode with tablet mode disabled.
 All cables connected to the computer and/or peripheral devices must be accessible and visible for full inspection prior to testing.
+You must have administrative permissions on the computer you plan to use for testing.
+PSI’s Bridge secure browser may require you to modify computer settings and close prohibited programs.

 - Laptop Setup: Laptops are required to be plugged directly into a power source and unattached from a docking station.
 If you wish to use a single external monitor configuration with your laptop, connect a computer monitor cable directly from your external monitor to your laptop and close the laptop screen.
 You will not be able to use the laptop’s integrated keyboard or trackpad.